VIII. B. STUDENT RECORDS

 Leslie Limper, director of financial aid, is responsible for financial aid files.
 These files are available only to financial aid staff.
-The director will discuss specific information in the files with the Student Services Office staff, Registrar's Office staff, and faculty advisers when appropriate.
+The director will discuss specific information in the files with the Student Life Office staff, Registrar's Office staff, and faculty advisers when appropriate.
 If the student has applied for financial aid, the school may disclose information in the Financial Aid Office files without the student's or parent's prior consent as may be necessary to determine the student's eligibility for financial aid, the amount of the aid, the conditions to be imposed regarding the aid, and as may be necessary to enforce the terms or conditions of the aid.

 FERPA states that the educational records described above may be disclosed to only those school officials with "legitimate educational interests" in the records.
 The College has determined that the officials with access to the records, as described in this section, have legitimate educational interests in such records.
 Questions about the reasons for disclosure of records to particular school officials should be directed to the named individuals responsible for the records.
 All responsible individuals named in this section may be contacted through the Reed College address shown at the beginning of this statement.

 Each file will be accompanied by a record of all parties who have requested or obtained information directly related to students from the file, and a statement of the legitimate interests of such parties in obtaining the information.
 These records will be available for the student's and eligible parents' review.

 In the interests of space, on graduation or after five years of non-attendance each student's file will be reviewed and unnecessary material (e.g., status reports, registration forms, some correspondence related to petitions) deleted.
 Should the files contain information which is shown to be factually inaccurate, it may be corrected or deleted.